Product manager. Engineer by training. Designer by nature. Musician by night. Sometimes photographer.

 Additional, original productions are availble for purchase on Wavetick, an innovative open music marketplace that protects core artist rights and ensures a fair balance of revenue.

-An odd mix from my DJ days in the 2000s NYC club scene, along with newer mixes and productions, is available on SoundCloud.
+An odd mix from my DJ days in the 2000s NYC club scene, along with newer mixes and productions, are available on MixCloud and SoundCloud.
 Here's a recent mix of original tracks.
+(Unmixed album is on Spotify.)

 A few years ago, I recorded a video of myself playing the Guns N' Roses classic Sweet Child O' Mine, on my son's mini Les Paul guitar.
 Surprisingly popular, that video has over 700,000 views on YouTube.